 The low carb vegetables for keto diet are:

 Green Beans, Asparagus, Spinach, Kale, Pumpkin, Eggplant, Celery Stalk, Cucumber, Kale, Cauliflower, Red Cabbage, White Cabbage, Lettuce, Tomatoes, Green Peppers, Red Peppers, Broccoli, White onion, Garlic.

 Benefits of Keto diet:

 - Keto diet increases metabolism and hence helps in rapid weight-loss.

 - This is especially helpful in treating epilepsy as it research has shown this diet helps in reducing seizures.

 - It helps in treating many mental diseases like Alzheimer’s & Parkinson’s disease etc.

-- Keto diet is ideal for a brief duration and not for long run.
+- Keto diet is ideal for a brief duration and not for the long run.
 Else you might lose muscles instead of weight.

 - Strictly adhere to the diet plan.
-Otherwise switching on and off will confuse our body and system and this will add to weight-gain.
+Otherwise switching on and off will confuse our body and system and this will add to weight gain.